Huguitis/aoi.js-documentation/src/functions/Events/pinsUpdate.md

 ---
 title: $pinsUpdate
-description: $pinsUpdate holds data for the channel the channel pins were updated in. (channelPinsUpdate callback)
+description: $pinsUpdate holds data for the channel the channel pins were updated in. (channelPinsUpdate event)
 id: pinsUpdate
 ---

-`$pinsUpdate` holds data for the channel the channel pins were updated in. (channelPinsUpdate callback)
+`$pinsUpdate` holds data for the channel the channel pins were updated in. (channelPinsUpdate event)

 ## Usage